abdulraheemabid/rvn-ms-form/README.md

 ### Setup
 1. Run `npm install`
 2. Update `ormconfig.json` for database connection.
 3. Make sure `rvn-ms-das` is up and running, and configure its port in das-client.module.ts.
+NOTE: *This will not be needeed in future when service discovery is in place*.
 3. Run `npm run start`

 ### Misc.